hunterdi/MovieCupFront/README.md

         ![executingProject](ConfigurationToOpen.png)

-* Case, be your preference utilize in your terminal the following command in folder that contain the file MovieCup.csproj:
+* Case, be your preference utilize in your terminal the following command:
+    * dotnet restore.
-    * dotnet run --project ./MovieCup.csproj
+    * dotnet run --project .MovieCup/MovieCup.csproj.
         * OBS.: The project is configured to use "http://localhost:5000"
         * This address is configured to show the index.html of the swagger